mulesoft-consulting/mule4-skeleton-fire-forget-api/README.md

 ### Configuration Properties

-The configuration properties are stored in the src/main/resources-filtered/mule4-skeleton-proxy-${mule.env}.yaml file:
+The configuration properties are stored in the src/main/resources-filtered/mule4-skeleton-fire-forget-api-${mule.env}.yaml file:

 * api.id contains the Api Manager instance's autodiscovery api id,
 * api.base is the base uri for the API, the default is the project name taken from the pom file,
 * api.port is the port number of the Api's HTTP listener,
 * my.client-id is the client id this API uses to call other APIs
 * my.client-secret is the client secret registered for this API to use for calling other APIs
+* reliable-transaction.queue is the name of the VM queue to use

 Note that the api.port is not used if a shared domain is configured and used for the HTTP listener configuration.